wonderpan/Ecommerce-Logistics/README.md

 * **Identify and Address Bottlenecks:**  Building out infrastructure is probably going to take a while, and may not even be feasible at the moment.
 While the infrastructure is being built out, it would pay to have a comprehensive audit of the company's internal supply chain and operations systems, as internal processes may be playing a role in delays and long lead times.
 Once issues in the system have been identified, reengineer processes and systems for further optimization.
 * **Optimize Carrier Dispatch:** Work with government agencies, logistics providers and last-mile couriers to address external issues that may be causing high lead times.
 For providers, lead times could be improved through strict implementation of service-level agreements and performance-based incentives.
 * **Seasonal Capacity Planning:** Scale carrier capacity and adjust customer ETA expectations during identified peak Q1 and Q4 periods.

 ---

+## Limitations, Points for Improvement
+While this analysis provides a clear overview of logistics performance, certain data constraints and external variables must be acknowledged to contextualize the findings.
+* **Data Scoping:** To optimize performance, the analysis was restricted to specific relational tables relevant to logistics.
+Future iterations could integrate customer review sentiment or payment methods to find correlations between delivery speed and financial outcomes.
+* **Dashboard Granularity**: The current dashboard prioritizes high-level executive KPIs.
+Adding drill-through pages for specific carrier-to-city routes would allow for more tactical operational planning.
+* **Historical Nature of Data:** The dataset covers 2016–2018.
+The insights reflect a specific historical period and may not account for recent infrastructure improvements or changes in the Brazilian logistics landscape.\

+---